#06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

 Hiding, expanding and collapsing sections

-Sections can be hidden (red cogwheel next to the section > Hide section).
+Sections can be hidden (three-dot menu next to the section > Hide).
 Hidden sections are not visible to students; for teachers they are grey yet can still be edited.
-By clicking on Collapse all or Expand all on the top right, all sections can be opened or closed.
+By clicking on Collapse all or Expand all at the top, all sections can be opened or closed.

 exclamation mark

-Use the ”hidden“ function to fill your TeachCenter course with content in advance and release the content gradually throughout the semester.
+Use the ”hide“ feature to fill your TeachCenter course with content in advance and release the content gradually throughout the semester.
 This way, the course will not be overly filled at the beginning of the semester and remains clear and organized.

-You can insert a label to describe which materials students can find in a section and what to do with these materials (Add an activity or resource > Label).
-Text within a label can be formatted using the WYSIWYG (what you see is what you get)-editor or the HTML-editor:
+You can insert a text and media area to describe which materials students can find in a section and what to do with these materials (Add an activity or resource > text and media area).
+Text within a text area can be formatted using the WYSIWYG (what you see is what you get)-editor or the source code view.
+You can add:

 • different font colours